Norwich City F.C.: Yo-yo years (2009–present)

 In January 2009, Roeder was relieved of his duties as manager and, shortly after, former Norwich goalkeeper Bryan Gunn was appointed until the end of the season.
 However, he was unable to prevent the club from being relegated in May 2009, after a 4–2 defeat away to already relegated Charlton Athletic.
 Following their relegation, their first game of the season resulted in a 7–1 home defeat against East Anglian rivals Colchester United.
 This was the club's heaviest ever home defeat and Gunn was dismissed six days later.

 On 18 August 2009, Paul Lambert was announced as the new manager, leaving his post at Colchester, and nine months later led Norwich to promotion back to the Championship as League One Champions, after a single season in League One.
-The following season saw Norwich promoted to the Premier League, finishing second in the table and completing the first back-to-back promotions from the third tier to the first since Manchester City in 2000.
+The following season saw Norwich promoted to the Premier League, finishing second in the table and completing the first back-to-back promotions from the third tier to second and to the first since Manchester City in 2000.

 The club finished in 12th place in their first season back in the Premier League.
 However, Lambert resigned within a month of the season's close to take up the vacant managerial spot at league rivals Aston Villa and was replaced by Chris Hughton.
 Hughton led Norwich to an 11th-place finish, including a ten-game unbeaten run in the league, but they were relegated back to the Championship after the 2013–14 season.
 Hughton was dismissed to be replaced by former Norwich player Neil Adams.

 After a mediocre first half of the 2014–15 season, Adams resigned in January 2015 and Hamilton Academical manager Alex Neil was appointed as Norwich manager four days later.
 The appointment reinvigorated Norwich's season, and victory in the 2015 Championship play-off final secured an immediate return to the top division of English football.
 This was only temporary relief, as at the end of the next season they were relegated again to play the 2016–17 season in the Championship.

 The following season started successfully, with the club sitting top of the Championship in mid-October.
 However, a poor run of form and results followed and in March 2017, Neil was dismissed by the club.
 First-team coach Alan Irvine was placed in caretaker charge for the remainder of the season, ultimately finishing in eighth.